stevector/stevector.github.io/_posts/2013-06-30-drupalcon-haikus-presentation.md

 title: Plugin Haikus - Drupalcon Portland presentation
 ---

 Last month at Drupalcon Portland I gave [a presentation on CTools plugins](http://portland2013.drupal.org/node/1458) along with [Pedro Cambra](https://twitter.com/pcambra).
 My half of the presentation focuses on working with existing plugins in [the Panels module](http://drupal.org/project/panels).
 Panels has one of the steeper learning curves in Drupal.
-It's complexity presents a challenge when debugging.
-I breakdown the Panels workflow into it's component plugins and discuss the purpose of the plugin types.
+Its complexity presents a challenge when debugging.
+I breakdown the Panels workflow into its component plugins and discuss the purpose of the plugin types.

 And we framed the presentation with haikus.